Engaged Scholarship Journals

 The Community Development Journal provides an international forum for political, economic, and social programs, which link the activities of people with institutions and government.
 Dealing with the theory and practice of the policies, programs, and methods employed, the Community Development Journal covers a wide range of topics including community action, village, town, and regional planning, community studies, and rural development.

-The Coalition for Community Schools, housed at the Institute for Educational Leadership, is an alliance of national, state and local organizations in education K-16, youth development, community planning and development, family support, health and human services, government and philanthropy as well as national, state and local community school networks.
+The Coalition for Community Schools, which is housed at the Institute for Educational Leadership, is an alliance of national, state and local organizations in education K-16, youth development, community planning and development, family support, health and human services, government and philanthropy as well as national, state and local community school networks.
 Community schools are both a place and a set of partnerships between the school and other community resources.
 There are a number of national models and local community school initiatives that share a common set of principles: fostering strong partnerships, sharing accountability for results, setting high expectations, building on the community's strengths, and embracing diversity and innovative solutions.

 Community Works Journal is published by Community Works Institute in support of teaching practices that build community.
 The Journal features essays and reflections along with curriculum overviews that highlight the importance of place, service, and sustainability to a relevant and meaningful education.